 It is also illegal to discharge an employee for:

 - Exercising their right to earn overtime wages

 - Making a valid workers’ compensation claim

 Was I Fired Illegally?
 How Can I Prove It?

-At The Velez Law Firm, PC, our 60 years of combined legal experience have given us insights that allow us to evaluate such a question on an individual basis with precision and efficiency.
+At Velez Law Firm, our 60 years of combined legal experience has given us insights that allow us to evaluate such a question on an individual basis with precision and efficiency.

 When we evaluate the facts, we may discover that you were fired for one of these or other illegal reasons:

 - Discrimination on the basis of race, religion, age, or another disallowed reason for dismissing an employee

 - Retaliation after you reported discrimination to the Equal Employment Opportunity Commission (EEOC) or the California Department of Fair Employment and Housing (DFEH)

 - Retaliation after you took a legally allowable family or medical leave under the Family and Medical Leave Act